Aquil Abdullah: Rowing career

+Abdullah was a member of the U.S. 2001 World Championship Rowing Team. but missed qualifying for the Summer Olympic Games in Sydney, Australia by 0.33 of a second.
+He co-authored a book with Chris Ingraham titled Perfect Balance in 2001, after his failure to qualify for the 2000 Summer Olympics.

+In 2002, he was the single sculls winner in the 2002 United States national rowing championship.

 2004 Summer Olympics

 Abdullah paired with US Navy Officer Henry Nuzum for the 2004 Qualified Olympic Small Boat Trials in Windsor, NJ.
 Their qualifying time was 6:23.59.
 Abdullah and Nuzum were also the first American men to qualify for the Olympic final in double sculls for twenty years.

 At the 2004 Summer Olympics, Abdullah and Nuzum finished sixth in their race, 3.93 seconds slower that the bronze medal pace.

 Personal life

-Abdullah was born in Washington, DC, on June 20, 1973.
-Abdullah currently resides in Boston, Massachusetts, where he works as a software engineer.
-He attended Woodrow Wilson High School in Northwest Washington, D.C..
-Woodrow Wilson is the only public school in DC with a rowing program.
-He played on the football team, but began rowing in his senior year.
-He took a rowing scholarship to George Washington University and attended from 1992-1996.
-He majored in physics.
-He also plays the saxophone.

-He was born with the name Aquil ibn Michael X. Shumate.
-When his father, Michael Shumate, converted to Islam when Aquil was 6, he changed his last name to Abdullah.
-However, he is now Catholic.
+Abdullah resided in Boston, Massachusetts, where he works as a software engineer.
+He also plays the saxophone and is a Catholic convert.

 Abdullah worked with a program in Boston named Mandela Crew.
 Mandela Crew is a program aimed at exposing minority youths from Roxbury to the sport of rowing.